imagico/osm-carto-alternative-colors/README.md

   - display of additional permissions on road classes with implicit access restrictions
 * rendering of `natural=tree`, `natural=shrub`, `natural=tree_row` and `natural=hedge` differentiated by `leaf_type`/`leaf_cycle`
 * embankment like illustration of `hedge=hedge_bank`
+* a modular style definition with different layers in separate files and the possibility to define style variants like with simplified versions of specific high complexity layers.
+* script generated MSS/SQL code for the POI symbol and label rendering making the style scale better with a large number of POI types.
+* regionally differentiated font lists for label rendering to better conform with different regional typographic conventions (using preprocessed administrative area polygons for lookup).
+* rendering of compound name labels in multilingual regions based on matching `name:<lang>` tags with parts of the `name` tag and interpreting `default_language` tags.

 # Samples